 - List of Post COVID Care Centers (PCCCs): US List, Survivor Corps Map

 - COVID Competent Health Care Providers List (Spreadsheet)

 Employment, Paid Leave, and Disability Resources:

 - Families First Coronavirus Response Act: Employee Paid Leave Rights (webpage) – from the U.S. Department of Labor regarding employee rights and protections related to COVID-19.

 - COVID-19 Insurance Denial Handbook (PDF) – From long-term disability legal specialists Kantor & Kantor LLP, this guidebook addresses what to do when your Long Term Disability insurance claim is denied.

-- Navigating Career & Life Transitions with Chronic Illness (Video – 55 mins) – From Body Politic, a conversation with a rehabilitation counselor who specializes in career transitions for people with chronic illness/disabilities.
+- Navigating Career & Life Transitions with Chronic Illness (video) – From Body Politic, a conversation with a rehabilitation counselor who specializes in career transitions for people with chronic illness/disabilities.

 - Coronavirus (Covid-19) and disability: How to do it, with a disability specialist who has gone through it herself (webpage) – An interview with Alison Sbrana of Body Politic

-- (webpage)- A self-advocacy guide to Social Security Disability.
+- The Sleepy Girl Guide to Social Security Disability (webpage)- A self-advocacy guide to Social Security Disability.

 - Helping Patients Access Disability and Accommodations (webpage)- Accommodations for school and work from the U.S. ME/CFS Clinician Coalition